Ichor (NASDAQ:ICHR) Updates Q2 2022 Earnings Guidance

 Ichor (NASDAQ:ICHR – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.68-$0.94 for the period, compared to the consensus earnings per share estimate of $1.03.
+The company provided EPS guidance of $0.68-$0.94 for the period, compared to the consensus EPS estimate of $1.03.
 The company issued revenue guidance of $290.00 million-$330.00 million, compared to the consensus revenue estimate of $324.80 million.

-Ichor (NASDAQ:ICHR – Get Rating) last posted its earnings results on Tuesday, May 10th.
-The technology company reported $0.70 earnings per share for the quarter, missing the consensus estimate of $0.90 by ($0.20).
-The business had revenue of $293.15 million for the quarter, compared to analysts’ expectations of $300.08 million.
-Ichor had a return on equity of 17.89% and a net margin of 5.71%.
-Ichor’s revenue for the quarter was up 10.8% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.69 EPS.
-Analysts predict that Ichor will post 3.75 EPS for the current year.
+A number of equities analysts have recently weighed in on the company.
+Cowen dropped their target price on Ichor from $50.00 to $41.00 in a report on Wednesday, May 11th.
+B. Riley lowered their price target on Ichor from $42.00 to $37.00 in a research note on Wednesday, May 11th.
+Cowen lowered their price target on Ichor from $50.00 to $41.00 in a research note on Wednesday, May 11th.
+Zacks Investment Research cut Ichor from a buy rating to a hold rating in a research note on Friday, May 13th.
+Finally, StockNews.com cut Ichor from a hold rating to a sell rating in a research note on Monday.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Hold and an average target price of $44.00.

-In other news, Director Iain Mackenzie sold 2,500 shares of the company’s stock in a transaction on Wednesday, February 16th.
-The stock was sold at an average price of $40.00, for a total value of $100,000.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-2.80% of the stock is currently owned by corporate insiders.
+In other Ichor news, Director Iain Mackenzie sold 2,500 shares of the stock in a transaction dated Wednesday, May 18th.
+The shares were sold at an average price of $28.82, for a total transaction of $72,050.00.
+Following the sale, the director now owns 15,364 shares of the company’s stock, valued at approximately $442,790.48.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+2.80% of the stock is owned by corporate insiders.

-Large investors have recently made changes to their positions in the business.
-Captrust Financial Advisors increased its stake in Ichor by 232.6% during the first quarter.
-Captrust Financial Advisors now owns 1,284 shares of the technology company’s stock worth $46,000 after acquiring an additional 898 shares during the last quarter.
-Millennium Management LLC acquired a new stake in shares of Ichor in the second quarter valued at about $313,000.
-LPL Financial LLC acquired a new stake in shares of Ichor in the fourth quarter valued at about $325,000.
-U.S. Capital Wealth Advisors LLC acquired a new stake in shares of Ichor in the first quarter valued at about $267,000.
-Finally, Hsbc Holdings PLC grew its stake in Ichor by 62.6% during the 1st quarter.
-Hsbc Holdings PLC now owns 8,285 shares of the technology company’s stock valued at $295,000 after purchasing an additional 3,191 shares in the last quarter.
-Institutional investors own 86.95% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Geneos Wealth Management Inc. raised its holdings in Ichor by 525.0% during the 1st quarter.
+Geneos Wealth Management Inc. now owns 2,500 shares of the technology company’s stock worth $89,000 after buying an additional 2,100 shares during the period.
+Captrust Financial Advisors grew its stake in shares of Ichor by 232.6% in the first quarter.
+Captrust Financial Advisors now owns 1,284 shares of the technology company’s stock valued at $46,000 after buying an additional 898 shares in the last quarter.
+Wellington Management Group LLP boosted its position in Ichor by 74.3% during the first quarter.
+Wellington Management Group LLP now owns 189,616 shares of the technology company’s stock worth $6,754,000 after purchasing an additional 80,802 shares during the period.
+State Street Corp boosted its position in Ichor by 10.5% during the first quarter.
+State Street Corp now owns 1,042,156 shares of the technology company’s stock worth $37,122,000 after purchasing an additional 99,263 shares during the period.
+Finally, Invesco Ltd. boosted its position in Ichor by 12.5% during the first quarter.
+Invesco Ltd. now owns 181,819 shares of the technology company’s stock worth $6,476,000 after purchasing an additional 20,147 shares during the period.
+Institutional investors and hedge funds own 86.95% of the company’s stock.

 Ichor Company Profile (Get Rating)